davidegiacometti/redmine_updates_checker/README.md

 Updates checker for Redmine plugins.

 ## Supported versions
-The plugin has been developed and tested on Redmine 4.0.x but should also works on previous versions.
+The plugin has been developed and tested on Redmine 4.x but should also works on previous versions.
 Any feedback will be appreciated.

 ## Installation
 * Copy the plugin in #{RAILS_ROOT}/plugins
-* Run bundle install
+* Run `bundle install`
 * Schedule the rake task

 ```
-rake redmine:updates:check RAILS_ENV="production"
+bundle exec rake redmine:updates:check RAILS_ENV="production"
 ```

 ## License